tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 When receiving a datagram with the tls12_cid content type, the new MAC computation defined in {{mac}} MUST be used.
-When receiving a datagram with the RFC 6347-defined record format the MAC calculation defined in Section 4.1.2 of {{RFC6347}} MUST be used.
+When receiving a datagram with the RFC 6347-defined record format, the MAC calculation defined in Section 4.1.2 of {{RFC6347}} MUST be used.

 # Record Layer Extensions